alexfernandez/loadtest/README.md

 ### Advanced Usage

-Add your own values for concurrency and requests per second:
+Add your own values for requests and concurrency:

     $ loadtest [-n requests] [-c concurrency] ...